polywrap/wrap-cli/packages/js/uri-resolvers/README.md

   /**
    * Creates a WrapperCacheResolver from a resolver-like object *
-   * @param resolver - a resolver-like item to delegate resolution to
+   * @param innerResolver - a resolver-like item to delegate resolution to
    * @param cache - a wrapper cache
    * @param options - control wrapper manifest deserialization *
    * @returns a WrapperCacheResolver
    * */
   static from<TResolverError = unknown>(
-    resolver: UriResolverLike,
+    innerResolver: UriResolverLike,
     cache: IWrapperCache
   ): WrapperCacheResolver<TResolverError>
 ```